MattCloward/Starlight/README.md

 # Starlight

-This is a data pack I (Icedice9) made with Beck Phillips for the Minecraft club.
+This is a data pack I (Icedice9) made with Beck Phillips for the BYU Minecraft club.
 We used it as the doomsday content for the finale of our world "Sinai."
 It look about 6 months of planning and coding to complete.

 It was a lot of fun that night, but a bit laggy and it needs some improvements.
 One place to start would be increasing the number of ticks between checking player hands for the "remnant" item.